Stanley Rice: Early life and crimes

 Stanley Everett Rice was born on August 7, 1942, in Concord, Massachusetts, the younger of two children.
 He was raised in a dysfunctional home with abusive parents, but was nonetheless close to his elder sister.
-According to acquaintances, Rice was considered a nervous, quiet boy who was very polite to those around him, and whom stuttered when he was under pressure or excited.
-Unbeknownst to most, however, he started to exhibit strange behavior since the age of five, when he started burning newspapers in the family cellar.
-Just a month after this incident, Rice proceeded to light a fire under an oil tank in that same cellar, and for the following years, he would start stealing various from family members.
+According to acquaintances, Rice was considered a nervous, quiet boy who was very polite to those around him, and who stuttered when he was under pressure or excited.
+He started to exhibit antisocial behavior at the age of five, when he started burning newspapers in the family cellar.
+Just a month after this incident, Rice proceeded to light a fire under an oil tank in that same cellar.
+He also stole from family members.

-In an attempt to cure him of his apparent fear of loud noises, Rice's father started firing guns in his presence, which seemingly helped the boy overcome it.
-Not long after, Rice developed a fascination with firearms, and would start stealing ammo from shops to fire it.
-At the same time, his continued to commit various acts of vandalism and thefts, receiving his first court date at age 11 for stealing ammo, for which he was put on probation.
-In February 1955, he was kicked out of a private school in Staatsburg, New York for vandalism, and would continue to commit similar crimes for the following years.
+In an attempt to cure him of his apparent fear of loud noises, Rice's father started firing guns in his presence, which seemingly helped the boy overcome his phobia.
+Not long after, Rice developed a fascination with firearms, and would start stealing ammunition from shops to fire it.
+At the same time, his continued to commit various acts of vandalism and theft, receiving his first court date at age 11 for stealing ammunition, for which he was put on probation.
+In February 1955, he was kicked out of a private school in Staatsburg, New York for vandalism.
 In 1959, he was convicted of stealing an automobile and detained at a juvenile correctional facility for six months.

 According to later interviews, Rice's first sexual experience occurred at age nine, when he was molested by an older man at a barn near a railroad crossing.
-In the summer of 1955, while at the Lyman School for Boys, he wrote in his diary that he was forced to engage in sexual acts with other boys, and that was when he started to exhibit odd sexual behavior.
-Over the next few years, he started developing a sexual fascination with blood and seeing young boys defecate, but restrained himself from inflicting harm on others.
-He would write down his thoughts and feelings about this in his personal diary, which he had kept since he was a young boy.
+In the summer of 1955, while at the Lyman School for Boys, he wrote in his diary that he was forced to engage in sexual acts with other boys.
+Over the next few years, he started developing a sexual fascination with blood and seeing young boys defecate, but he restrained himself from inflicting harm on others.
+He would write about his sexual fantasies and urges in his personal diary, which he had kept since he was a young boy.

 In March 1957, Rice and his parents moved to Nichol Township, a small township near the Kitchener-Waterloo area of Ontario, Canada, where he attended the Kitchener-Waterloo Collegiate and Vocational School.
-During his period, he developed a fascination with rockets and bombs, and would continued to get in trouble with law enforcement for a variety of crimes.
+During his period, he developed a fascination with rockets and bombs, and would continue to get in trouble with law enforcement.
 In one of his prison stints, Rice wrote that he had convinced a fellow inmate to hang himself by claiming that a friend of his was planning to kill him.
-After his release on November 28, 1961, he would avoid trouble with the police most of the time, but Rice would also begin his attempts to sexually molest young boys.
+After his release on November 28, 1961, he would avoid trouble with the police most of the time, but he also began to sexually abuse young boys.